zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 - Freakonomics Radio Ep.
 469
 - Freakonomics Radio Ep.
 470

 These episodes are especially interesting if you are, in fact, American.
-Here, we're taught to think of our country as special, not different: "Different" the same way e-commerce runs differently in Suzhou than in Sydney; "Different" the same way that hiring healthcare workers is different in Mumbai and Madrid.
+Here, we're taught to think of our country as special, not different: "Different" the same way e-commerce runs differently in Suzhou than in Sydney; "Different" the same way that the hiring process for healthcare workers is different in Mumbai and Madrid.

 Intellectually, this doesn't feel like it should be difficult to solve, but the day-to-day hustle will teach you just how different you really are.
 Tourists will be forgiven for their naivety.
 The rest of us need to put in the work.